History

 Support private and public equestrian facilities

-Sponsor youth events and the Youth Rider Fund to support and encourage future equestrians in Sonoma County
+Sponsor youth events and the Youth Riders Fund to support and encourage future equestrians in Sonoma County

 Partnering with other organizations, such as the Farm Bureau and horse clubs, the Horse Council's role expanded to include monitoring regulations and legislation effecting the horse community and acting as a liaison with local government entities.